 Take good care of your skin, and you won’t have to cake on the foundation.

-This means (and is not limited to) eating well, drinking lots of water, always using sunscreen, using a gentle cleanser and a mild exfoliant (if necessary).
+This means (and is not limited to) eating well, drinking lots of water, always using sunscreen, using a gentle cleanser, and a mild exfoliant (if necessary).
 And always, always, always moisturizing.

 Not only will your makeup apply better, but you’ll be comfortable using less of it.

-2) Always use natural light
+2) Always use natural light while trying to pull off a natural makeup look

 If you can, apply your makeup next to a window.